marijnh/Eloquent-JavaScript/19_paint.md

 {{index "touchstart event", "touchmove event", "preventDefault method"}}

-For touch events, we have to do something similar, but using different events, and making sure we call `preventDefault` on the `"touchstart"` event to prevent ((panning)).
+With touch events, we have to do something similar, but using different events, and making sure we call `preventDefault` on the `"touchstart"` event to prevent ((panning)).

 ```{includeCode: true}
 PictureCanvas.prototype.touch = function(startEvent,